 Punters use each-way bets as a means to secure their wagers, in case the selected horse comes 2nd or 3rd. some operators, though, give bettors the option for a Place bet to win should a horse finished 4th, 5th or even 6th or 7th!
 This clearly increases the earning potential of a bettor if their favourite horse does not take the gold.

 This is yet another horse racing-specific deduction rule that covers the situation when a horse is withdrawn from a race shortly before the race begins.
 Then, the odds on the remaining horses change.
 So, if you are being offered, say, 10/1 odds for your favourite horse to win, this could go down to 9/2 after a non-runner is declared.

 This reduced your winnings.
 It is critical to know exactly how much.
 That is the primary function of Rule 4 does.

 Why Use the Double Bet Calculator?

 Use the handy tool if you want easy and quick results or wish to compare odds prices effectively.
-You may also see the returns and the profit you could make from a winning double bet.
+You may also see the returns and the gain you could make from a winning double bet.

 Learn more about other types of bet calculators